labusekm/GenAI-HW2/README.md

 RAG data are retrieved using "Retriever".
 Retriever is also responsible for decoration of documents with relevant documents, based on "title" and "imdb_id" fields in metadata (if existing).
 This functionality is not required to be executed using LLM - it saves cost of LLM and enhances security as agents do only what is required

 React agent reads this data and checks what is missing in RAG.
-Missing data are requested using tool (tmdb tool) which calls tmdb API. tmdb API is always requested for newest vote of  amovie, to retrieve up to date data
+Missing data are requested using tool (tmdb tool) which calls tmdb API. tmdb API is always requested for newest vote of  amovie, to retrieve up to date data.
+Note: this functionality is still in development

 All the result is provided to "extract agent" to generate content from all the data available.